 On Scarlet Lady, Virgin Voyages' premiere ship, roughly 60% of fuel consumption is for propulsion and 40% is for powering on-board operations.
 The ship will require 4800 kW on-board electricity - enough to power a small city.
 Virgin Voyages understands that fuel is the biggest impact they have on the environment and climate change.
 Reducing fuel needs means reduced fuel cost and impact on the environment.

 By utilizing waste heat from the ship's engine, the Climeon Heat Power System is able to significantly increase engine efficiency and provide a substantial contribution to Virgin Voyage's mission of a net zero carbon future.

-Making a seamless integration between the systems on-board required cooperation between the shipyard, equipment manufacturers and ship owner.
-After successfully coordinating this teamwork, the Climeon Heat Power System is now completely integrated into the vessel's systems and operating autonomously.
+Making a seamless integration between the systems on-board requires cooperation between the shipyard, equipment manufacturers and ship owner.
+After successfully coordinating this teamwork, the Climeon Heat Power System is completely integrated into the vessels' systems and operates autonomously.